 “Selecting the correct way to rehabilitate your sewer system requires careful thought and analysis,” shares Farrand.
 “Will service interruptions be required?
 What’s your budget?
 What kind of access do we have to the area of concern?
 These are the types of questions you’ll want to address before you move forward.”

-Constant innovation within the industry has led to an extensive array of sewer rehabilitation techniques.
+Constant innovation within the industry has led to an extensive array of sanitary sewer rehabilitation techniques.
 Working with a skilled team of professionals will help guide informed decisions for successful sewer rehab.
 Some common, tried and true methods of sewer rehab to consider include:

-Use of a chemical grout for sewer system rehab is a relatively low-cost option with a great deal of flexibility, making it applicable in many situations.
+Use of a chemical grout for sanitary sewer system rehab is a relatively low-cost option with a great deal of flexibility, making it applicable in many situations.

 “Because it’s a chemical grout, there’s a tremendous amount of variability in the different chemicals that can be used to solve different issues depending on the desired result,” explains Farrand.
 “There are grouts that set in five seconds and others that set in 12 hours.
 Some that like water and some that don’t.
 It all depends on the needs and goals of each unique situation.”